jeffpar/pcjs.v1/README.md

 	npm install
 	node server.js

 Now open a web browser and go to `http://localhost:8088/`.
-Done!
+You're done!

 If you just want to launch the web server or don't plan to do any development, you can reduce the footprint slightly by asking NPM to install only "production" modules (which can also eliminate some